 Ever since Witkin et al.'s 1959 study, alcoholic populations have consistently been found (Goldstein, 1976) to score on the field-dependent side of the field dependent-field independent continuum.
 In most studies they have been found to be highly field dependent.
 Further, field dependence persists into recovery.
 Stably sober alcoholics also have been found to be field dependent, although the degree of dependency tends to decrease with continuing sobriety.
 It is important to note that these findings are statistical averages.
-They do not measure the field independent.
+They do not measure the field independence-dependence of any particular alcoholic, who may be field independent.